 - Securely register and enroll users.
 A web application administrator with registrar authority can dynamically register and enroll users who have authenticated to the web application.

-- Submit transactions to the blockchain network (deploy, invoke, and query).
-All transactions are anonymous, confidential, and unlinkable without auditor authority.
+- Submit transactions to the blockchain network (install/instantiate, deploy, invoke, and query).

 - Store sensitive private keys and certificates in any location, such as an off-blockchain database.
 This requires implementing a simple key-value store interface.

-Follow these instructions to use the HFC to interact with a blockchain network on Bluemix:
+Follow these instructions to use the Hyperledger Fabric Client SDK APIs to interact with a blockchain network on Bluemix:

 Get help and support

-Browse the Fabric channels in the Hyperledger Channel Guide and join the discussion group suited to your question.
+Browse the Hyperledger Channel Guide and join the discussion group suited to your question.